- Male Breast Reduction Overview

 For patients who have a larger amount of breast tissue, more excess skin, or sagging of the nipple and areola, an excisional procedure may be necessary.
 In this case, it is not possible to remove the areas of dense, thick breast tissue, remove excess skin, or move the nipple higher with liposuction alone.
 A direct excision (or open procedure) is therefore required.
 This can be accomplished with several different incisional patterns depending on how much tissue requires removal:

-- Periareolar Approach: Dr. Zemmel occasionally will have to make a small incision around half of the areola to remove tissue.
+- Periareolar Approach: Occasionally, a small incision will need to be made around half of the areola to remove tissue.
 This incision is small and will heal right into the natural boarder of the areola; fading away to being hardly, if at all, appreciable.
 This incision is used to remove subareolar tissue but not skin itself.

-- Periareolar Reduction: If you have some excess skin, then Dr. Zemmel will have to remove the skin during surgery.
-If there is a small amount of excess skin, then Dr. Zemmel at Richmond Aesthetic Surgery will perform liposuction first to give you the proper contour you deserve.
-Then Dr. Zemmel will remove a small amount of skin around your areola.
-By doing so, Dr. Zemmel will decrease the size of your areola to a more normal size and shape while removing the skin you do not need.
+- Periareolar Reduction: If you have some excess skin, the skin will need to be removed during surgery.
+If there is a small amount of excess skin, liposuction will be performed first to give you the proper contour you deserve.
+Then a small amount of skin around your areola will be removed.
+By doing so, the size of your areola will be decreased to a more normal size and shape while removing the skin you do not need.

-- Full Reduction: For those individuals who have a lot of extra skin, Dr. Zemmel will have to remove this through a more extensive surgery.
+- Full Reduction: For those individuals who have a lot of extra skin, this will be removed through a more extensive surgery.
 Some people refer to this as the “keyhole” or “double incision” surgery.
-Dr. Zemmel will remove the skin and extra tissue from the fold by creating an incision that mimics the border of the pectoralis muscle.
-They also have to temporarily remove the areola and nipple and then replace it into its originally intended position as well as correct its aesthetic size and shape.
+The skin and extra tissue will be removed from the fold by creating an incision that mimics the border of the pectoralis muscle.
+Your surgeon will also have to temporarily remove the areola and nipple and then replace it into its originally intended position as well as correct its aesthetic size and shape.
 Although this leaves a scar on both sides of your chest, it curves along the border of pectoralis muscle and is “camouflaged” as the edge of muscle.

-When gynecomastia surgery is performed by qualified and trained plastic surgeon, such as Dr. Zemmel, complications are infrequent and usually minor.
+When gynecomastia surgery is performed by qualified and trained plastic surgeon, such as Dr. Zemmel and Dr. Reddy, complications are infrequent and usually minor.

 These rare complications include: hematoma (a collection of blood under the skin that must be removed by the surgeon), injury to the nerves that control the pectoral muscles, infection, problems with skin loss and wound healing issues, fluid buildup (seromas), contour irregularities, scarring, and reactions to the anesthesia.

-Dr. Zemmel at Richmond Aesthetic Surgery will instruct you how to reduce your risks of complications before surgery and will provide you with a full set of instructions after surgery as well.
+Dr. Zemmel and Dr. Reddy will instruct you how to reduce your risks of complications before surgery and will provide you with a full set of instructions after surgery as well.

 There is some mild discomfort after surgery which is lessened with the pain medication prescribed.
 Some slight numbness of the skin is normal and usually disappears in a few weeks.

 After surgery it is important to limit your activity.
-No strenuous activity or heavy lifting should be performed until you are cleared by Dr. Zemmel in the office.
+No strenuous activity or heavy lifting should be performed until you are cleared by your surgeon.
 However, you should ambulate frequently and walk about.
 If you had liposuction performed, then you will have to wear a chest compression garment.

 You may shower the two days after surgery and clean your incisions.
 You will have skin glue on, therefore be gentle around the incisions when you clean them with soap and water.